berops/claudie/docs/docs-overview/docs-overview.md

 You'll also find helpful information on how to customize Claudie to suit your needs, including specifications for the settings you can adjust, and examples of how to use configuration files to get started.

 By following the steps in this section, you'll have everything you need to start using Claudie with confidence!

+## Input manifest

+This section contains an example YAML files of the InputManifest CRD that tells Claudie how should your infrastructure look like.
+Besides these files you cna also find an API reference for the InputManifest CRD there.

 ## How Claudie works